UnionOfRAD/manual/jp/02_lithium_basics/01_new_in_php_5.3.md

 There are a few OOP "magic" enhancements we're also taking advantage of.
 The first is a new magic function named __callStatic().
 Much like __call(), it is executed when an inaccessible method has been requested on an object, except it works for static objects.

-The Lithium Validator class is a perfect example.
+The li3 Validator class is a perfect example.
 If you recall, the Validator class statically provides data validation logic in your application.
 You can access this logic via rule(), or you can access the logic via the rule's name, which relies on __callStatic().
 See these two equivalent examples:

 ```
 Validator::rule('email', $email);